Kenneth-Macharia/BlockChain-App/README.md

 And will also require:

     1. A Redis cache between the frontend and backend services
-    2. A MongoDB database connected to the backend service
+    2. A MongoDB database persistant storage

 Each service will be packaged in a Docker container and deployed to a Swarm cluster alongisde containers for the two data stores.